kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching.md

 The Gloo Edge Enterprise caching filter is an extension (implementing filter) of the [Envoy cache filter](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/cache) and takes advantage of all the cache-ability checks that are applied.
 However, Gloo Edge also provides the ability to store the cached objects in a Redis instance, including Redis configuration options such as setting a password.

 When you enable caching during installation, the caching server deployment is automatically created for you and is managed by Gloo Edge.
-Then, you can configure an HTTP or HTTPS listener to cache responses for its upstream services.
+Then, you must configure an HTTP or HTTPS listener to cache responses for its upstream services.
 When the listener routes a request to an upstream, the response from the upstream is automatically cached for one hour.
 All subsequent requests receive the cached response.

 ## Deploy the caching server